0xc0dec/demo-rs/README.md

 - Post-processing: the scene is first rendered into a texture, which is then rendered on a full-screen quad with a separate shader (currently applying vignette).
 - Debug UI via [ImGui](https://github.com/yatekii/imgui-wgpu-rs).
-- Rendering scene objects via WGPU's `RenderBundle` instead of directly via `RenderPass`.
-This proved to be _very_ useful if you wish to decouple scene rendering logic from render passes and make it modular.
-With render passes I couldn't make it work due to Rust borrow checker and different object lifetimes involved - as in many examples I found, the whole rendering code had to be within one function/block in order for lifetimes of render passes, textures and other things to work together.